 There is a strong possibility that each of us knows someone with hypertension or, perhaps, you may have it yourself.
 Hypertension, which occurs when the blood pressure in the arteries is elevated, is also commonly known as high blood pressure.
-With the recent recall of several drugs that treat hypertension, many African Americans found themselves scrambling to their medicine cabinets to take a closer look at what was inside.
+Black communities are disproportionately affected and have a higher propensity for being diagnosed with hypertension.

 According to research conducted by the American Heart Association, “The prevalence of high blood pressure (HBP or hypertension) in Black Americans in the United States is among the highest in the world.